huggingface/alignment-handbook/scripts/README.md

   * Next, update the [config name](https://github.com/tatsu-lab/alpaca_eval/blob/2daa6e11b194653043ca74f735728dc068e04aae/src/alpaca_eval/models_configs/zephyr-7b-beta/configs.yaml#L1) and [Hub model ID](https://github.com/tatsu-lab/alpaca_eval/blob/2daa6e11b194653043ca74f735728dc068e04aae/src/alpaca_eval/models_configs/zephyr-7b-beta/configs.yaml#L5) to match your model name.
 * Follow the steps to evaluate your model [here](https://github.com/tatsu-lab/alpaca_eval/tree/main#evaluating-a-model).

-Note that MT-Bench and AlpacaEval rely on LLMs like GPT-4 to judge the quality of the model responses, and thus the ranking exhibit various biases including a preference for models distilled from GPTs.
+Note that MT-Bench and AlpacaEval rely on LLMs like GPT-4 to judge the quality of the model responses, and thus the ranking exhibits various biases including a preference for models distilled from GPTs.
 For that reason, we also recommend submitting your best models for human evaluation in:

 * [Chatbot Arena](https://chat.lmsys.org): a live, human evaluation of chat models in head-to-head comparisons.